PyAOS/pyaos.github.io/stack.md

 # Hero section
 title: The PyAOS Stack
-description: An overview of the Python libraries used by the AOS community
+description: An overview of the Python libraries used by the AOS community.

 # Author box
 author: